Tomás de la Cerda, 3rd Marquess of la Laguna de Camero Viejo: Early life

 Don Tomás de la Cerda was born in Cogolludo, Spain, to an illustrious Spanish family with longstanding military and political connections.
-He was the 4th child of Don Antonio de la Cerda, 7th Duke of Medinaceli, and of Doña Ana Portocarrero, 5th Duchess of Alcalá.
+He was the 4th child of Don Antonio de la Cerda, 7th Duke of Medinaceli, and Doña Ana Portocarrero, 5th Duchess of Alcalá.
 In 1675, he married Doña María Luisa Manrique de Lara y Gonzaga, 11th Countess of Paredes, with whom he had three children.
 In 1679, he was appointed viceroy of Galicia but never assumed the position, as he was almost immediately re-appointed to the more important of viceroy of New Spain.